SALE

 Once you register with the city of Easton, an authorized agent of the city will conduct an inspection and then a re-check inspection to ensure all corrections have been completed.
 Additional re-inspections will incur additional fees.

-The residential rental license will only be issued once the inspections have been passed, any overdue taxes and fees to the city have been paid in full and a business license has been obtained.
-The license must be renewed annually and an inspection conducted once a year by a Code Enforcement Officer.
+The residential rental license will only be issued once the inspections have been passed, any overdue taxes and fees to the city have been paid in full, and a business license has been obtained.
+These permits must be renewed annually, and an inspection will be conducted once a year by a Code Enforcement Officer.
+Staying compliant with local laws is crucial to avoid penalties or disruptions to your Airbnb business.

-Each guest must be provided an off-street parking space and no signage advertising or identifying the property as a short-term rental can be posted on the property.
-Short-term rentals are also not permitted if they are located within 500 feet of another short-term rental property.
+For guests, specific requirements must also be met.
+Each guest must be provided an off-street parking space, and no signage advertising or identifying the property as a short-term rental is permitted.
+Furthermore, short-term rentals are not allowed if they are located within 500 feet of another short-term rental property, per the city’s zoning codes.

 Other Rules